vrillusions/photostream-import/README.md

 ## Caveats

-First off read the intro paragraphs.
-Also I don't copy `desktop.ini` as this is a system file that doesn't contain any information about the photos.
+- First off read the intro paragraphs.
+In part I plan on addressing it with #1.
+- I don't copy `desktop.ini` as this is a system file that doesn't contain any information about the photos.
 Also it may clash with whatever tool you use to manage photos.
+- Currently comparison is only by file name.
+So if multiple items exist in the same period (eg for 'year' this means all files from that year are grouped together.
+For 'day' it would require different images to have the same filename for the same day).
+This is being worked on #2.
+- As part of #2 I may end up rewriting this in python as things are already progressing further than I think AutoHotKey was designed for.

 ## License